mirzaevinom/egtplot/paper.md

 ## Acknowledgements

 The authors would like to thank Mathematical Biosciences Institue (MBI) at Ohio State University, for partially supporting this research.
 MBI receives its funding through the National Science Foundation grant DMS 1440386.
 We gratefully acknowledge the work of Hanna Schenk whose code on her [GitHub](https://github.com/HannaSchenk/RQchaos) inspired this project.

+## Authorship

+Inom Mirzaev and Drew FK Williamson contributed equally to this work.

 ## References